 \section{Abstract}

 We construct recursively-presented finitely-generated torsion groups which have bounded torsion and whose word problem is conjunctive equivalent (in particular positive and Turing equivalent) to a given recursively enumerable set.
 These groups can be interpreted as groups of finite state machines or as subgroups of topological full groups, on effective subshifts over other torsion groups.
-We define a recursion-theoretic property of a set of natural numbers, called impredictability, which roughly states that a Turing machine can enumerate numbers such that every Turing machine occasionally ``correctly guesses'' whether they are in the language (by halting on them or not), even if trying not to, and given an oracle for shorter identities.
+We define a recursion-theoretic property of a set of natural numbers, called impredictability.
+It roughly states that a Turing machine can enumerate numbers such that every Turing machine occasionally incorrectly guesses (by either halting or not) whether they are in the set, even given an oracle for a prefix of the set.
 We prove that impredictable recursively enumerable sets exist.
 Combining these constructions and slightly adapting a result of [Salo and T\"orm\"a, 2017], we obtain that four-headed group-walking finite-state automata can define strictly more subshifts than three-headed automata on a group containing a copy of the integers, confirming a conjecture of [Salo and T\"orm\"a, 2017].
-These are the first examples of groups where four heads are better than one, and they show the maximal height of a finite head hierarchy is indeed four.
+These are the first examples of groups where four heads are better than three, and they show the maximal height of a finite head hierarchy is indeed four.